qlik-oss/sn-network-chart/readme.md

-# @nebula.js/sn-network-chart
+# sn-network-chart

-The network chart is built using [visjs network visualization](https://github.com/visjs/vis-network) to display networks of nodes and edges.
-It was originally forked from [miclae76/network-vis-chart](miclae76/network-vis-chart) and has since been converted to use Nebula.
+A network chart to be used with nebula.js, built using [visjs network visualization](https://github.com/visjs/vis-network) to display networks of nodes and edges.

-## Legacy build
-The chart before Nebula conversion and dependency updates can be found on the *release/legacy* branch.

 ## Requirements